up42/docs/source/up42-blocks/processing/pleiades-superresolution.rst

 have the same information content as an image that was originally recorded at that resolution.
-The use case for this block is as a preprocessing step for object detection algorithms (ships, cars, planes, etc.) as the images become crispier and contour outlines more well defined.
+The use case for this block is as a preprocessing step for object detection algorithms (ships, cars, planes, etc.) as the images become crisper and contour outlines more well defined.

 Quadrupling the resolution means here that this block takes a Pléiades